contao/docs/docs/dev/framework/content-elements.md

 {{< version "5.3" >}}

 An alternative approach to the aforementioned wrapper elements are so called "nested fragments".
-This allows you to nest other content elements within a parent content element for which nested fragments are enabled.
+These allow you to nest other content elements within a parent content element for which nested fragments are enabled.
 The following screenshot shows the _Element group_ content element of the Contao Core: